beckypangpang/beckypangpang/README.md

 - 👋 Hi, I’m @beckypangpang
+- 🏗️ I’m a Master of Data Science student at The University of Adelaide
+- 💻 Promgramming language: Python, R studio
+- 🌱 Currently learning Deep Learning, Microsoft Azure
-- 👀 I’m interested in Boxing, Hiking and Cooking
+- 👀 I’m interested in Muay Thai, Hiking and Cooking
-- 🌱 I’m currently learning data analysis and machine learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---